 However, if the time or budget does not allow for a professional voice artist, don't worry.
 It's possible to record a good voiceover without a professional actor or expensive equipment.

-The most important thing is that the voiceover and images come together properly with skilful editing.
-Proper timing ensures that the viewers’ eyes and ears receive the same information simultaneously.
-If the audio doesn’t match up with the visuals, the viewer will favour the visual.
+The most important thing is that the voiceover and images come together properly with skillful editing.
+Proper timing ensures that the viewers' eyes and ears receive the same information simultaneously.
+If the audio doesn't match up with the visuals, the viewer will favor the visual.
 The script – the backbone of the scribe – will be ignored.